 Understand the importance of taking those steps in the order presented.
 An LSB problem may not show up until after a systemd problem is solved and the system rebooted.

-Diagnosing and implementing systemd
+Diagnose and implement systemd

-Determining whether your Linux host uses systemd
+Determine whether your Linux host uses systemd

 At the Linux command line, enter the command: